vlaurin/action-ghcr-prune/README.md

 # action-ghcr-prune
-GitHub Action to prune container versions from GitHub Container Registry (ghcr.io).
+GitHub Action to prune/delete container versions from GitHub Container Registry (ghcr.io).

 **Please note:** Currently, this action only works for containers owned by a GitHub organisation.